by Jason Wasserman MD PhD FRCPC

 Pathologists carefully examine the margins to look for tumour cells at the cut edge of the tissue.
 If tumour cells are seen at the cut edge of the tissue, the margin will be described as positive.
 If no tumour cells are seen at the cut edge of the tissue, a margin will be described as negative.
 Even if all of the margins are negative, some pathology reports will also provide a measurement of the closest tumour cells to the cut edge of the tissue.

-The pathologic stage for sinonasal KSCC is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
+The pathologic stage for KSCC nasal cavity and sinuses is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (pT), lymph nodes (pN), and distant metastatic disease (pM) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
 In general, a higher number means a more advanced disease and a worse prognosis.

 These tumours are given a tumour stage between 1 and 4.
 The tumour stage is based on how far the tumour has spread outside of the nasal cavity or ethmoid sinus.